-HS2 partners with ProHealth Care, Aurora Medical Center - Summit and the Medical College of Wisconsin to provide hands-on experience and outreach for students at Kettle Moraine High School, allowing Kettle Moraine School District to directly meet the needs of area business partners.
+HS2 partners with ProHealth Care, Lake Country Fire & Rescue, Aurora Medical Center - Summit and the Medical College of Wisconsin to provide hands-on experience and outreach for students at Kettle Moraine High School, allowing Kettle Moraine School District to directly meet the needs of area business partners.
 Students in HS2 will learn through immersive environments where they are introduced to diverse career pathways and professionals in the world of health care.

 The philosophy behind HS2 is that learning is a social, diverse and collaborative experience.
 HS2 empowers students to be the architects of their own learning, making connections between relevant course instruction and their future endeavors.